Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Leash training

 Start with a 6-foot leash.
-You don’t want to allow your puppy to get far away from you.
+You don’t want your puppy to get far away from you.
 You want to stay close so you can quickly scoop your puppy up if she tries to eat something dangerous.

 Wondering how to train a dog to walk on a leash?
 Your goal is to get your puppy to walk on a loose leash.